sebelga/loix.me/content/page/about.md

 Over 18 years **developing complex applications** in high-pressure environments with experience in dealing directly with new and existing clients.
 I help businesses succeed in building modern Web Applications by making sure their software is optimized, well-tested, maintainable and scalable.

-I also like to develop on the **back-end** with Node.js and Goolge Datastore/PostgreSQL/Redis.
+I also develop on the **back-end** with Node.js, storing the data in different databases (Google Datastore/PostgreSQL/Redis).
 You'll probably catch me more than once designing and building REST APIs or creating scripts for continuous integration and deployment. :)

 I am **currently learning** [GraphQL](http://graphql.org/) and [Go](https://golang.org/) (to get some _strongly typed_ language under my belt!).